 Flower juice…so is it a vegetal origin product??

 In your opinion, is honey a product with a vegetal or animal origin?
 At a very first sight, you could think that it comes from animals.
 In the end, it’s made by bees.
 Bees are animals, that’s it!
 However, this is the wrong answer.
 It is a vegetal origin product…why??
 Because it comes from flowers and plants!
 Do you remember when here Why are bees so important? – Gaeblini, we were telling that bees fly from flower to flower and, without realising it, they become pollinators too?
 Have you ever wondered why they visit all these flowers?
 If pollination is not their visits’ goal, why do they do so?

 Because bees collect nectar from flowers.
 After visiting them and their ‘honey bag’ is full of nectar, bees run back to their hives.
 They give the nectar to their reliable sisters that will promptly take care of it.
 Honey will be stocked in the honeycombs cells and, once ready, it will be closed with a wax layer.
+You can find more details here How do bees make honey? – Gaeblini.
 Have you now understood why here Here I am: Cri, the beekeeper-to-be! – Gaeblini, I was pointing out how much their organisation is perfect?
 Respect!

 But bees work so hard…and then you steal them the honey??